Before we start a beautiful relationship, let's check you can move in with us.

 Coming to Scotland is straight forward if you’re British or from one of our European Economic Area (EEA) neighbours.
-The good news is that no visa is currently required, all you need is a desire to come and be part of our amazing country.
+No visa is currently required and you have the right to live and work in Scotland and the rest of the UK.

-However, if you want to register your presence in Scotland more formally, you can apply for an EEA residence card, or even for permanent residence.
-Although you don’t officially need this, it can help you re-enter the country more quickly when you travel abroad.
+If you want to register your presence in Scotland more formally, you can apply for an EEA residence card, or even for permanent residence.
+You can find out the most up to date information on the Gov.uk website.

 In June 2016 the UK voted to leave the EU during the EU Referendum (known as Brexit) and since then there's been a great deal of talk around what this means for European nationals currently living here.
 We consider EU nationals residing in Scotland an integral part of what makes Scotland great and are keen to maintain these close ties.
 Read the Scottish Government's position on EU citizens in Scotland.